-As a non-native English speaker, it's quite daunting coming to London to learn the language, yet having to communicate in it...every single day.
+As a non-native English speaker, it's quite daunting coming to London to learn the language, let alone having to communicate in it...every single day.

 Abdulrahman, 25, from Saudi Arabia, has been studying with us for over 8 month already and he explains to us some of the most commonly made mistakes by Arabic speakers and why English is so difficult to grasp for Arabic speakers the world over.

 (Abdulrahman is on the far left)

 Everyone knows that feeling you get when you try to talk to a person in a new language and they just look at you without understanding what you're talking about.
 That's what happened to me on my first day in London.